AdobeDocs/campaign-web.en/help/v8/get-started/predefined-filters.md

 * Duplicate a predefined filter.
 * Delete a predefined filter.

-You can also edit or delete a pre-defined filter directly from the rule builder.
+You can also edit or delete a predefined filter directly from the rule builder.
 From the predefined filter selection window, use the **More actions** button.
 You can delete the filter or edit it.
 You can change the label, add a description and add it as a favorite.

 ![Edition of predefined filters](assets/filter-edit.png){zoomable="yes"}